Skip to Content

 Matching your child’s language can help you make sure you’re talking in a way that they can understand.
 So if your child speaks to you in two-word phrases, respond in two-word phrases, not full sentences.

-Then make sure you’re giving them time to process what you’ve said.
-If you start repeating yourself before you have given your child time to process what you said the first time they would become more frustrated and unable to follow your instructions.
+Then, make sure you’re giving them time to process what you’ve said.
+If you start repeating yourself before you have given your child time to process what you said the first time, they will become more frustrated and unable to follow your instructions.

-Processing time increases as levels of stress increase.
-While waiting for a response, try counting to 5 in your head, before speaking again.
+Processing time increases as stress levels increase.
+While waiting for a response, try counting to 5 in your head before speaking again.

 5. Use Positive Engagements